 Time Management for Leaders: Tip #5 – Think for the Longer Term and Avoid Shortcuts

 The last, but certainly not least of my time management tips for leaders is to remember that taking shortcuts usually leads to a lot of wasted time, in the long run.

 You know you need to delegate some work to somebody in your team.
 But you’re busy, so what you do is send a quick email, briefly explaining what they need to do.

-You skip a lot of the details and assume they understand what they need to do, because it’s quicker for you.
+You skip a lot of the details and assume they understand what you need, because you don’t want to spend the time explaining it.

-The person you delegated the work to is confused.
-They might send you a follow-up email, asking for clarification, which you will need to respond to.
+The person you delegated to is confused.
+They might send you a follow-up email asking for clarification, which you will need to respond to.

-Even worse, they may take your poor instructions and run with the task, making mistakes along the way.
-Then, you’re going to need to tidy up the mess, wasting more of your time.
+Even worse, they may take your poor instructions and go in the wrong direction, making mistakes along the way.
+Then, you’re going to need to tidy up the mess, which will waste even more of your time.

-Just be aware that taking the time to do things properly at the start, can save a lot of time in the long run.
+Sometimes taking the time to do things properly in the beginning can save a lot of time in the long run.
 So be sure not to avoid planning and preparation.
 It may not feel valuable, but you might just avoid a problem down the track.

 Learn More: Thoughtful Leader Podcast #58: Why Leaders Should Do More Planning (and Why They Don’t).